TumeloKonaite/Support_Agent/README.md

 ## Business Documents

 The assistant reads business content from the `data/` directory.
-These files are safe to edit when updating what the assistant knows about the business.
+These files are intended to be edited in each fork so the agent reflects that business's identity, policies, and support knowledge.

 ### Business Profile